February 21, 2015 – Saturday – Jebel Shams to Muscat

-After landing, we meet our Omani guide Yacoob, who will be with us until we leave Oman.
-The bus takes us to the City Seasons Hotel in Muscat, where we have the afternoon to ourselves.
+After our flight lands in Muscat, we meet our Omani guide Yacoob, who will be with us until we leave Oman.
+The bus takes us to the City Seasons Hotel in the city, where we have the afternoon to ourselves.
 I catch up on my travel journal and photos, and have a nap this afternoon.
 We have a sumptuous and extensive dinner buffet in the hotel, consisting of western, Indian, and Omani food.
 Table service is top notch, and the desserts are amazing!
 The Al-Zawawi Mosque is nearby and is beautifully lit at night, so several of us find a good vantage point to take photos.

 February 16, 2015 – Monday – Muscat

 This morning we visit the Sultan Qaboos Grand Mosque: a beautiful example of Islamic architecture with exquisite crystal chandeliers, stained glass windows, wonderful flower gardens, and a beautiful exterior design.
 Arriving early means we are ahead of the cruise ship tours, so it’s nice to have lots of room and few crowds for the first 45 minutes.
 The whole experience at the mosque is peaceful and sublime.
-I am most impressed with this Grand Mosque, since it is a bit less gaudy than the Sheikh Zayed bin Sultan al-Nahyan Mosque (Grand Mosque) which we saw in Abu Dhabi.
+I am most impressed with this Grand Mosque over the Sheikh Zayed bin Sultan al-Nahyan Mosque (Grand Mosque) which we saw in Abu Dhabi.

 Later, we also see the Portuguese-built Mirani and Jalali forts at either end of the harbour, which the Palace is also located on.
 Jalali was a prison and is now a museum of Omani heritage.
 Mirani fort guarded the harbour entrance.
 Neither fort is open to the public, so we take a few photos of the beautiful harbour setting with the forts on either side and then return to our hotel.
 We indulge in another sumptuous and extensive dinner buffet in the hotel.